south-bend-code-works/intro-to-web-dev/lessons/module2/blackjack.md

 </html>
 ```

-Since both the player and the dealer will need 2 cards from the deck each, let's create a function that takes the top 2 cards from the deck and returns them.
+Since both the player and the dealer will each need 2 cards from the deck, let's create a function that takes the top 2 cards from the deck and returns them.

 When getting these cards, we might think we want to use `deck[0]` and `deck[1]` to get the top 2 values from the deck.
 However, while this would get those values, it doesn't remove those elements from the array.
 It simply reads those values.
 We want to actually remove those values from the deck and use them elsewhere.
 The way to do this is to use `.shift`.
 Below is an example: